An explicit derived McKay correspondence for some complex reflection groups of rank two: Historical Overview of the McKay correspondence

 In the case where $G$ is a finite small subgroup of $\GL(2,\bC)$, a special version of the McKay correspondence has long been known.
 Auslander's results \cite{Aus86} still hold, giving a one-to-one correspondence between irreducible representations of $G$ and indecomposable reflexive $\bC[x,y]^G$-modules.
 However, the geometric picture becomes somewhat more nuanced, as the exceptional divisor of the minimal resolution $\pi:Y\to\bC^2/G$ does not have as many components as there are irreducible representations of $G$.
 Wunram introduced special representations in \cite{Wunram:1988} and showed that there is a bijection between irreducible components of the exceptional divisor of the minimal resolution of $\bC^2/G$ and nontrivial irreducible special representations.

 This work was extended by Ishii in \cite{Ishii:2002}, who showed that $Y=\GHilb(\bC^2)$ is the minimal resolution of $\bC^2/G$ and gave an explicit correspondence between the nontrivial irreducible special representations of $G$ and the irreducible components of the exceptional divisor of $Y$, \`a la \cite{Ito-Nakamura:1999}.
-Ishii also produced a fully faithful embedded of $D(Y)\hookrightarrow D^G(\bC^2)$.
+Ishii also produced a fully faithful embedding of $D(Y)\hookrightarrow D^G(\bC^2)$.
 Several years later, Ishii and Ueda gave the appropriate derived version of the correspondence in \cite{IU15}.
 In this setting, the embedding of $D(Y)$ inside of $D^G(\bC^2)$ from \cite{Ishii:2002} is part of a semiorthogonal decomposition.
 The other subcategories in this semiorthogonal decomposition are generated by exceptional objects corresponding to the non-special representations of $G$.

 In dimension $3$, Bridgeland, King, and Reid show that, similar to the $2$-dimensional case, for finite subgroups $G\leq\SL(3,\bC)$, $Y=\GHilb(\bC^3)$ is a crepant resolution of singularities of $\bC^3/G$ and $\dbg(\bC^3)\simeq D(Y)$ \cite{Bridgeland-King-Reid:2001}.
+Moreover, the Craw--Ishii conjecture holds: every projective crepant resolution of $\bC^3/G$ is isomorphic to a moduli space of stable $G$-constellations \cite{MR4871720}.
 Beyond dimension $3$, it is unknown in general if a crepant resolution of $\bC^r/G$ exists.
 However, Nakamura has conjectured that when a crepant resolution exists, $Y:=\GHilb(\bC^r)$ is such a resolution.
 As noted before, Kawamata has also proved a version of the derived McKay correspondence for finite subgroups of $\GL(3,\bC)$ \cite{Kawamata:2018}.